2 Timothy 4

 13The cloke that I left at Troas with Carpus, when thou comest, bring with thee, and the books, but especially the parchments.

 In the middle of his final charge, Paul pauses to ask for a cloak and books.
 It is one of Scripture's most human moments.
 The apostle is cold.
 His execution is near.
 He still wants to read.
-This is not a distraction from his letter's spiritual purpose.
-It is its purpose: to show that faith is lived in particular bodies, at particular temperatures, with particular needs.
-Paul is not a ghost.
+This moment serves the letter's spiritual purpose: to show that faith is lived in particular bodies, at particular temperatures, with particular needs.
 He is a man in a cell, cold, waiting to die, asking for warmth and words.

 The distinction between "books" (likely papyrus rolls) and "parchments" (more durable vellum, likely Old Testament texts) suggests Paul kept studying Scripture to the end.
 He is asking for blankets and theology.
 The life of faith is not elevated above creature comfort.
 We need both warmth and words to survive.